Rural Experiences for Health Professions Students. A 4-week summer program.

 The Rural Experiences for Health Professions Students (REHPS) summer program is designed to bring health professions graduates back to rural South Dakota for rewarding careers.
 Students, selected in a competitive process, are enrolled in one of the following programs at DWU, MMC, PC, SDSU or USD: bachelor of nursing, clinical psychology, family nurse practitioner, medical doctor, medical laboratory science, occupational therapy, physical therapy, physician assistant, pharmacy, and social work.
 After selection, students are placed in interprofessional pairs in a communities with a critical access hospital and a population under 13,000 people.

-REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Yankton Rural Area Health Education Center.
+REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Southeast SD Rural Area Health Education Center.